-4 Texas officers injured as SWAT team responds to reported standoff
+Texas SWAT leader killed, three other officers injured during standoff

 Two of the officers were in critical condition

-Four law enforcement officers were injured Thursday afternoon during an ongoing standoff with a barricaded individual about 30 miles west of Lubbock, Texas, police said.
+One law enforcement officer was killed and three others were injured during an ongoing standoff with a barricaded individual about 30 miles west of Lubbock, Texas, police said.

 The Lubbock SWAT team responded to the scene along with officers from the Levelland Police Department and Hockley County Sheriff's Office.

-Two of the officers were in critical condition, according to the Levelland Police Department.
-The injured officers were transported to a hospital in Lubbock.
+Three of the injured officers were transported to a hospital in Lubbock and one was treated at a Levelland hospital.

+Sgt.
+Josh Bartlett, the leader of the SWAT team for the Lubbock County Sheriff's Office, died from his injuries at the Lubbock hospital, according to the Justices of the Peace and Constables Association of Texas.
+Two other police officers are in critical condition.

+Gunfire was heard at the scene around 3:00 p.m. and then again around 6:00 p.m., KCBD reported.

 CLICK HERE TO GET THE FOX NEWS APP